Diseases Of The Arteries Veins And Lymphatic System Short Answers

 Answer:

-It is an abnormal enlargement of the wall of the aorta.
+Aneurysm Of Aorta is an abnormal enlargement of the wall of the aorta.

-Aneurysm of aorta Types:
+Aneurysm Of Aorta Types:

-1. Abdominal aortic eneurysm.
+1. Abdominal aortic aneurysm.

 2. Thoracic aorta aneurysm.